Alcaro/misctoys/lazinessbugs.md

 unresponsive or user-hostile bug reporting systems.
 If you don't want my reports, I'm happy to oblige.

+The name "laziness bugs" is because it was originally true laziness.
+Then I started working down the list, but the name stuck.
+It doesn't really mean anything anymore.

 I try to report bugs through the official channels if available (or, if on GitHub and a fix is obvious, I submit a PR).
-For example, I've submitted about 30 bugs in WolframAlpha through the feedback form at the bottom, several of which are reported fixed.
+For example, I've submitted about 30 bugs in Wolfram|Alpha through the feedback form at the bottom, several of which are reported fixed.

 If anyone reading this wants to report these bugs, feel free to.
 No need to credit me, I'm happy if